adi274903/NLX_Assignment2/docs/Architecture_Document.md

 ***

 ### 1. System Overview
 The Retrieval‑Augmented Generation (RAG) system developed for this assignment is structured into modular components for reproducibility and scalability.
 The architecture integrates a lightweight open‑weight embedding generator (Gemma 300M) with a compact generation model (Llama 3.1 1B).
 The pipeline bridges document retrieval, context construction, and generation to produce responses grounded in external knowledge.
-The goal is to contrast a naïve RAG pipeline against an enhanced version equipped with advanced retrieval and ranking features.
+The goal is to contrast a naive RAG pipeline against an enhanced version equipped with advanced retrieval and ranking features.

 The overall workflow follows four sequential modules: